awsdocs/amazon-ecs-developer-guide/doc_source/Welcome.md

 You can work with Amazon ECS in the following ways:

 **AWS Management Console**
 The console is a browser\-based interface to manage Amazon ECS resources\.
-For a tutorial that guides you through the console, see [Getting Started with Amazon ECS Using Amazon EC2](getting-started-ecs-ec2.md)\.
+For a tutorial that guides you through the console, see [Getting started with Amazon ECS using Amazon EC2](getting-started-ecs-ec2.md)\.

 **AWS command line tools**
 You can use the AWS command line tools to issue commands at your system's command line to perform Amazon ECS and AWS tasks; this can be faster and more convenient than using the console\.
 The command line tools are also useful for building scripts that perform AWS tasks\.